wp-plugins/wp-super-simple-speed/readme.txt

 Should you for any reason whatsoever decide to deactivate & uninstall this plugin - do keep in mind that doing so will result in your root .htaccess being wiped clean.
 When this happens, simply head over to your settings > permalink settings and re-save your current permalink structure (this will prevent your site from breaking).
 Alternatively, you can upload your backed up .htaccess file.
 Then again, there is no reason to deactivate and uninstall this plugin as it doesn't alter your current .htaccess settings - it simply adds to it !

-= Users Upgrading from v1.2 - v1.3 =

-Users that are upgrading from v1.2 to v1.3 should do the following AFTER updating:

-* deactivate the plugin
-* re-save your current permalink setting
-* reactivate the plugin

-While the update will give you the latest files - deactivating/reactivating the plugin will rewrite your .htaccess to include the new/tweaked rules.
-This does NOT apply to anyone downloading v1.3 upward.
-Moreover, we don't plan on adding/tweaking any .htaccess rules for upcoming updates so this is really just a once-off task for all users that are upgrading from v1.2 to v1.3.
-Shoot us an email if you need any help.

 = See an invalid argument error? (important) =

 Disable the display_errors setting on your web hosting account.
 This is a PHP setting that makes it display potential errors and other such things.
 The (possible) reported issue is a "Warning" and not an actual error.